Sunnyside Neighborhood Review - Queens Moving Guide 2024

 Mexican street food is also popular in Sunnyside, with several taquerias offering tacos, burritos, and quesadillas filled with delicious fillings like grilled chicken or beef barbacoa.

-Chihuahua's Cantina & Grill a family-owned Mexican restaurant specializing in the freshest dishes based on passed-down family recipes.
+Chihuahua's Cantina & Grill is a family-owned Mexican restaurant specializing in the freshest dishes based on passed-down family recipes.

 How Safe is the Sunnyside Neighborhood?